 They also look after patients recovering from major bowel surgery who may need support with their nutrition post operatively.
 In addition, the team also run specialist clinics for inflammatory bowel disease, anaemia, pelvic floor and functional bowel disorders, abdominal wall hernias, as well as piles and fissures for patients who may need support with their nutrition both pre and post operatively.

 We have four breast surgeons, who are based at the Wirral Breast Centre at Clatterbridge Hospital.
-They are supported by four Clinical Nurse Specialists (key workers) and one Advanced Nurse Practitioner.
+They are supported by five Clinical Nurse Specialists (key workers), one Cancer Care Coordinator and one Advanced Nurse Practitioner.

 The team will get together each week in which all patients with suspected or diagnosed breast cancer are discussed.
 Plans for treatment are then agreed.

-The breast unit clinics are within the breast screening unit.
+The breast clinics are based within the Breast Unit.
 This allows the patient to be referred quickly from the screening department and also allows for diagnostic tests to be carried out on your first appointment with a breast surgeon.

 If you require any further information regarding your breast cancer please visit the Macmillan website (see link on left).